arttnba3/SumiOS/DevelopmentDiary.md

 CGA display needs some special steps to operate the serial and some other shits to work correctly.
 I solved this problem referred to what xv6 did, because I don't want to waste too much time on it.

+More shits occurred in front of me because of my carelessness and my lacks of basic CS knowledge.
+Hope that tomorrow will be well...

 - Fix output problem.
 - Complete serial operation for text-mode display.
+- Complete memory detection by CMOS.